Brazosport College: Facilities

-The Brazosport Center for the Arts and Sciences, a 45000 sqft facility dedicated to arts and sciences is located directly in front of Brazosport College.
-Hosted by the college on college land, the Brazosport Center for the Arts and Sciences is an independent nonprofit corporation.
+The Brazosport Center for the Arts and Sciences, a 45000 sqft facility, is located directly in front of Brazosport College.
+Hosted by the college, the Brazosport Center for the Arts and Sciences is an independent nonprofit corporation.
 The center houses Brazosport Center Stages, an art studio and gallery, The Brazosport Museum of Natural Science along with a nature center and planetarium.

 BC has a student activity center known as "The Swamp".
 Students can play pool, table tennis, and participate in other activities.
 The college also has a central dining facility that serves meals throughout the day to visitors, students, and staff and faculty.

 Student life

-Brazosport College's Student Senate are elected and represent BC's student body interests.
+Brazosport College's Student Senate are elected and represent the student body's interests.
 Other activities for students include a fencing club and a performing drama group.